Grow your business with LoyaltyLion Book a Demo Today

 2. Encourage positive customer behaviours

 Customers are four times as likely to buy when referred by a friend or family member, and 74% of consumers say that word-of-mouth is a key influencer in their purchasing decisions.
 The more Promoters you have in your NPS survey, the higher the likelihood of them making referrals or leaving positive reviews for either your products or your store more generally.
-An NPS survey also makes it easy to identify those Promoters and reach out to them with incentives to encourage and reward positive behaviours.
+An NPS survey also makes it easy to identify those Promoters and reach out to them with incentives to encourage and reward positive behaviors.

 3. Identify changes in customer experience and loyalty

 Changes in NPS give you a far clearer view of which way your customer experience and loyalty is trending.
 For example, an increase in Promoters is a positive sign, whereas an increase in Passives or Detractors should be seen as a red flag.
 This allows you to use direct customer feedback to track the impact of changes that you make to your loyalty program.
-Changes in NPS can help you evaluate and optimise decisions quickly and efficiently, and with far more than your gut feeling to go on.
+Changes in NPS can help you evaluate and optimize decisions quickly and efficiently, and with far more than your gut feeling to go on.

 1. Implementing a feedback loop